Did you know that 98% of home insurance claims are filed with insurance companies due to property damage?

 To put it simply, if you rent where you live, then renters insurance applies to you.
 Renters insurance is an insurance policy that is designed for tenants who rent or lease their living space from another person or entity.

-But if you’re renting, you’re not responsible for the building.
+But if you are renting, you are not responsible for the building.
 All you need to cover are the personal belongings you have stored in there.
-You’ll also need liability coverage in case of unintentional damage to the building or anybody inside your home.
+You will also need liability coverage in case of unintentional damage to the building or anybody inside your home.

 Renters Insurance Coverage

 What exactly does renters insurance cover?
 A basic insurance policy will cover personal property, personal liability, and medical payments, as well as loss-of-use.
-We’ll explain each of these in more detail below.
+We will explain each of these in more detail below.